 Hair Transplant Aftercare

-Following proper aftercare procedures will help ensure your hair growth happens as quickly as possible after your hair transplant.
+Following proper hair transplant aftercare procedures will help ensure your hair growth happens as quickly as possible after your surgery.
 That means washing the area carefully with the right kind of shampoo and avoiding rough scrubbing or harsh shampoos.
 Once implanted, the follicles enter a ‘dormant’ phase.
 This means that they are really implanting firmly into the scalp and are focused on securing themselves before they start to put out new hair growth.
 The dormant phase can be concerning for some people, but rest assured it’s part of the process; always speak to your surgical team if you’re worried.
 This is the stage where taking care of your newly implanted hairs is really essential to ensuring your final hair transplant looks is as good as desired.